Audio Transformer Impedance Matching & Turns Ratio

 The Core Relationships

-Voltage and current scale linearly with :
+Voltage and current, on the other hand, scale linearly with :

 Worked Example: Matching a Tube Amplifier to a Speaker